 Bluehost also has a huge knowledge base full of helpful guides and tutorials.
 In most cases, you will find the answer on their Knowledge Base page.

 This is like a support center that has guides, tutorials, and articles with troubleshooting instructions, and frequently asked questions.
 Just find what you’re looking for, and you’ll likely find a resource to help you.

 On the NameCheap website, there is only a little help available.
 The knowledge base provides basic instructions for the main editing tools, but no detailed instructions or videos.
 But, about the chat support, I would give NameCheap 5 out of 5.

 As you can probably see in this article, shared hosting is an integral part of the wheel in the digital world.
 BlueHost and NameCheap are the service providers that make the life of individuals and businesses easier.

-But the final winner is BlueHost as it protects your information, promote your products, and create ways to reach consumers.
+But the final winner is BlueHost as it protects your information, promotes your products, and creates ways to reach consumers.
 It is cheaper, has more brand confidence, and is also suitable for beginners.
 These are just some of the reasons why Bluehost is easily overtaken as a recommended shared hosting site.